-Blight is also a frequent book reviewer for the Washington Post Book World, the Chicago Tribune, the Los Angeles Times, the Boston Globe and other newspapers, and has written many articles on abolitionism, American historical memory, and African American intellectual and cultural history.
+Blight is also a frequent book reviewer for the New York Times, Washington Post Book World, the Chicago Tribune, the Los Angeles Times, the San Francisco Chronicle, the Boston Globe, Slate.com and other newspapers, and has written many articles on abolitionism, American historical memory, and African American intellectual and cultural history.
 He is one of the authors of the bestselling American history textbook for the college level, A People and a Nation (Houghton Mifflin).
 He is also series advisor and editor for the Bedford Books series in American History and Culture, a popular series of teaching books for the college level.
-Blight lectures widely on Douglass, Du Bois, and problems in public history and American historical memory.
+Blight lectures widely in the US and around the world on the Civil War and Reconstruction, race relations, Douglass, Du Bois, and problems in public history and American historical memory.
 He teaches summer institutes for secondary teachers and for park rangers and historians in the National Park Service, devoting a good deal of time to these and many other public history initiatives.

-Blight has also been a consultant to several documentary films, including the 1998 PBS series, “Africans in America,” and “The Reconstruction Era” (2004).
+Blight has been a consultant to many documentary films, including, “Death and the Civil War,” (2012), the 1998 PBS series, “Africans in America,” and “The Reconstruction Era” (2004) among others.
 Blight has a Ph.
 D. from the University of Wisconsin-Madison, and did his undergraduate degree at Michigan State University.
 He has also taught at Harvard University, at North Central College in Naperville, Illinois, and for seven years was a public high school teacher in his hometown, Flint, Michigan.
 He was also senior Fulbright Professor in American Studies at the University of Munich in Germany in 1992-93.